-Optimization of a sequential algorithm does not necessarily lead to high performance parallel systems.
-Implementation details including programming languages and high performance off-the-shelf communication libraries do not always guarantee good performance as

-- seen in Tables I and III.
+- Optimization of a sequential algorithm does not necessarily lead to high performance parallel systems.
+Implementation details including programming languages and high performance off-the-shelf communication libraries do not always guarantee good performance as seen in Tables I and III.
 The choices of data structures and parallel system design are critical for good performance in our Java HarpLDA+, as shown in Figures 4 and 6. - Asynchronous parallel designs are favorable for scalability and robustness.
 However, with increasing parallelism and computation capacity provided by manycore and GPU servers, synchronized parallel designs can achieve better performance on a moderate sized cluster for big data problems in Table II.

 Incorporating more parallelism, such as vectorization, into LDA trainers can be further explored in future work.
-Also, the similarity between LDA-CGS trainer and MF-SGD trainer implies some intrinsic relationship between these two large families of Machine Learning algorithms , which are potential future directions to explore.
+Also, the similar characteristics of two large families of Machine Learning algorithms CGS (MCMC algorithm) and SGD (Numerical Optimization algorithm) are interesting topics for building learning systems.